jean-merelis/ngx-monaco-editor/projects/ngx-monaco-editor/README.md

 ### Events
-Output event (editorInitialized) expose editor instance that can be used for performing custom operations on the editor.
+The output event (editorInitialized) emits an EditorInitializedEvent that exposes the editor instance, languages, and worker objects from Monaco API which can be used to perform custom operations in the editor.
 ```html
 <ngx-monaco-editor #editor [options]="editorOptions" [(ngModel)]="code"
                    (editorInitialized)="editorInitialized($event)"